 The effect of stress on bones and muscles

-Many of us know that chronic stress can create problems for our circulatory system, in the form of hypertension; for our digestive system in the form of indigestion; and for the nervous system in the form of headaches and insomnia.
+Chronic stress can create problems for our circulatory system, in the form of hypertension; for our digestive system in the form of indigestion; and for the nervous system in the form of headaches and insomnia.
 Did you know that chronic stress is also a major source of discomfort and pain in our muscles and joints?
 This is because one of the effects of the stress response is to contract the main muscles groups of the body in preparation to fight or flee when we meet a threat or emergency.

 When this muscular contraction occurs occasionally in time of need, it is healthy and sometimes absolutely necessary.
-An example of this is when you are crossing the street and have to jump out of the way of a car.
-But, when stress becomes chronic due to daily traffic and deadlines at the office, muscle soreness and pain related to the stresses of daily living can result.
+An example of this is when you are crossing the street and have to jump out of the way of an out-of-control vehicle.
+But, when stress becomes chronic due to traffic and deadlines at the office, muscle soreness and pain related to the stresses of daily living can result.

 Chronic stress creates a vicious cycle

-Chronic stress also affects our musculo-skeletal system because the stress emotions of fear, anger and sadness tend to make postural problems worse.
+Chronic stress can also affect our posture because the stress emotions of fear, anger and sadness can make postural problems worse.
 A slumped posture related to sadness or depression, or a chronically defensive posture related to anger can evolve into postural problems which cause tension, inflammation and pain.

 Yoga Exercise to reduce stress response